wdporter/acim/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ---

-3.&emsp;Darkness is lack of light as sin is lack of love.
+3. Darkness is lack of light as sin is lack of love.
 ²It has no unique properties of its own.
 ³It is an example of the ‘scarcity’ belief, from which only error can proceed.
 ⁴Truth is always abundant.